The Exchange, Bristol: History

 In 1872 a major programme of building works was undertaken to a design by Edward Middleton Barry.
 This provided a roof over the central court of the Exchange and a new suite of offices on the first floor above the colonnades around the court.
 Other internal alterations appear to have been made in the late 19th century, possibly also by Barry in 1872.
 This is uncertain as Barry's plans are yet to be found.

+The use of the building as an agricultural exchange declined significantly in the wake of the Great Depression of British Agriculture in the late 19th century.
 Further extensive alterations were made in the 1900s when the City Valuer's Department moved to the Exchange in 1907.
 These included the provision of a lift from the basement and cellars to the first floor and major alterations to the cellars under the central part of the Exchange.
 Since 1945 further alterations have included the replacement of the roof over the central court by a temporary roof at a lower level, the removal of the clock tower at the back of the building and the internal rebuilding of all four floors of the coffeehouse together with the corresponding floors over the main entrance.

 Despite its name it was intended for merchants of all types, and a number directly involved in the Guinea and West Indian slave trade used it for business transactions.
 Inside the Corn Exchange the plasterwork in the main hall represents the four corners of the world, including Africa and America, the latter wearing a headdress of tobacco leaves.
 On the outside of the building are carvings of African, American, Asian and European figures and animals, again symbols of Bristol's foreign trade including the Bristol slave trade.

-During the mid- to late 1960s the Exchange was a popular concert venue.
-British Beat groups including The Rolling Stones,The Yardbirds,Cream,The Pretty Things and Spencer Davis all played several times in the main hall.
-A regular Tuesday night club called The Bristol Chinese R'n'B and Jazz Club was also established which attracted American Blues singers including John Lee Hooker, Sonny Boy Williamson and Little Walter.
+During the 1960s the Exchange was a popular concert venue: performers at that time included The Rolling Stones in December 1963, The Who in May 1965, and The Spencer Davis Group in July 1965, as well as Cream in January 1967.